 Some other ideas for ISAD

 - Tweet about ISAD, and update your Facebook status on the day.
-See above Going green for ISAD for a Facebook image you can use.
+See above Going green for ISAD for Facebook images you can use.

-- Create your own YouTube video of yourself talking about your stammer and upload it onto the BSA Facebook group;
+- Create your own YouTube video of yourself talking about your stammer and upload it onto our Closed BSA Facebook group.

 - Give a talk on stammering at a public speaking club, rotary club, etc. Join the BSA 'Speaking Out' team to learn more about how to do this, and see Use ISAD to talk about stammering.

-- Last year therapists at Airedale NHS Foundation Trust sent a letter to all GPs in the area, with testimonials from children and adults who had accessed the service within the last year: Letter from Airedale therapists to all GPs in the area.
+- In 2013 therapists at Airedale NHS Foundation Trust sent a letter to all GPs in the area, with testimonials from children and adults who had accessed the service within the last year: Letter from Airedale therapists to all GPs in the area.

 - Ask the BSA office for some helpline posters and put them in your local libraries, community centres or GPs surgeries.

-And Kane (10) has created this fantastic information sheet to take to his school for an ISAD event - please feel free to share!
+And in 2014 Kane (10) created this fantastic information sheet to take to his school for an ISAD event - please feel free to share!

-Why not tell us what your doing on our Facebook page: www.facebook.com/stammeringbsa
+Why not tell us what your doing on our Facebook group.